-Alcohol use was asked three main ways: (1) how many months/ days did you drink any alcohol (i.e., alcohol use), (2) how many months/days did you drink alcohol to intoxication (i.e., alcohol to intoxication), and (3) how many months/days did you have 5 or more (4 or more if female) alcoholic drinks in a period of about 2 hours (i.e., binge drinking).
+Alcohol use was asked three main ways: (1) how many months/days did you drink any alcohol (i.e., alcohol use), (2) how many months/days did you drink alcohol to intoxication (i.e., alcohol to intoxication), and (3) how many months/days did you have 5 or more (4 or more if female) alcoholic drinks in a period of about 2 hours (i.e., binge drinking).

-Less than half of clients (43.7%) reported using alcohol in the 6 months before entering the recovery center while 7.0% of clients reported alcohol use in the 6 months before follow-up.
-There a Five clients had missing data for this question was a 36.7% decrease in the number of individuals reporting alcohol use (see Figure 2A.5).
-Overall, 39.3% of individuals reported using alcohol to intoxication before entering the recovery center and 3.5% reported using alcohol to intoxication at follow-up-a 35.8% decline.
-Also, 38.0% of individuals reported binge drinking in the 6 months before program entry and only 3.5% reported binge drinking in the 6 months before program entry and only 3.5% reported binge drinking in the follow-up period-a 34.5% decrease.
+Less than half of clients (42.4%) reported using alcohol in the 6 months before entering the recovery center while 6.3% of clients reported alcohol use in the 6 months before follow-up.
+There was a 36.1% decrease in the number of individuals reporting alcohol use (see Figure 2A.4).
+Overall, 38.2% of individuals reported a Four clients had missing data for this question using alcohol to intoxication before entering the recovery center and 3.8% reported using alcohol to intoxication at follow-up-a 34.4% decline.
+Also, 37.4% of individuals reported binge drinking in the 6 months before program entry and only 2.1% reported binge drinking in the follow-up period-a 35.3% decrease.

 At intake, clients were asked how old they were when they had their first alcoholic drink (other than a few sips).
-RCOS clients, on average, reported they were 13.7 years old when they began drinking.a
+RCOS follow-up clients, on average, reported they were 13.7 years old when they began drinking.a

-FIGURE 2A.5.
-PAST-6-MONTH ALCOHOL USE AT INTAKE AND FOLLOW-UP (N = 229)
+FIGURE 2A.4.
+PAST-6-MONTH ALCOHOL USE AT INTAKE AND FOLLOW-UP (N = 238)